learn-ways-to-feel-calm-when-stressed

 Reacting to life’s pressures

-Stress is a normal response we all feel if we are under too much pressure.
+Stress is a normal response you feel you’re under too much pressure.
 It’s the body’s completely natural reaction to the feeling of threat – the fight or flight response.
-The fight or flight response helped us to survive when we lived in prehistoric times, and there was danger around every corner.
+The fight or flight response helped humans to survive in prehistoric times when there was danger around every corner.
+Unfortunately, it doesn’t know that the thing you’re worrying about isn’t a tiger about to eat you, and reacts as if you’re life is in danger.
+It can trigger very unpleasant feelings in the body, and in turn, lead to more worry.
 For more on fight or flight check out https://www.blossomhypnotherapy.com/fight-flight-understanding-body-responds-stress/

-We can’t fight or flee from ill health, debt, deadlines, job insecurity, relationship breakdown or economic meltdown.
-Instead, we need to find ways to help us to relax, feel calm and cope with them better.
+You can’t fight or flee from ill health, debt, deadlines, job insecurity, relationship breakdown or economic meltdown.
+Rather what helps in these situations is finding ways to to relax, feel calm and cope better.

 nature helps to keep calm in uncertain times